 Why Rome Matters In Light of the Ideas of Blessed John Henry Newman

-Thomas S. Hibbs, President of the University of Dallas
+Thomas S. Hibbs, Former President of the University of Dallas

 "For Newman, travel and education both offer an opportunity for expansion of mind.
 Of travel, he writes, 'It takes one out of oneself and reduces in one’s eyes both the importance of one’s own particular station and of one’s own decisions in acting in it.'"

 Il Mondo della Patente: Attempting Italy’s Famed Driving Examination

 Ben Gibbs, Director of Student Affairs, Rome Campus

 "The examination for the Italian patente has always been notoriously difficult to pass, but perhaps more so in the recent past, owing to a change in the rules requiring everyone to take the test in Italian."

 Peter Hatlie, Director, Dean, VP and Professor of Classics

 "As we reflect upon the impressive number of successful semesters completed and people hosted and held dear, we may dare to ask ourselves what the Rome experience meant and means to us, then and now, in both the millimeter and the mile."